Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Numerical experiments

 \section{Numerical experiments}

-In this section, we conduct some numerical experiments to test our iBPG and v-iBPG for solving a relaxation of the quadratic assignment problem (QAP).
-Our purpose here is to preliminarily show the influence of the inexactness errors on the convergence behaviors of different methods.
-All experiments in this section are run in {\sc Matlab} R2016b on a Windows workstation with Intel Xeon Processor E-2176G@3.70GHz and 64GB of RAM.
+In this section, we conduct some numerical experiments to test our iBPGM and v-iBPGM with the absolute-type and relative-type stopping criteria for solving the discrete quadratic regularized optimal transport (QROT) problem.
+It is worth noting that the goal of our experiments here is not to develop a state-of-the-art method for the QROT problem, but rather to preliminarily demonstrate the influence of different inexact stopping criteria on the convergence behaviors of different methods, and thus providing some insight beyond the theoretical results and validating the necessity of developing practical inexact versions.
+All experiments in this section are run in {\sc Matlab} R2024a on a PC with Intel Xeon processor E-2176G@3.70GHz (with 6 cores and 12 threads) and 64GB of RAM, equipped with a Windows OS.